Isle of Wight: Media

-The main local newspaper is the Isle of Wight County Press, published on most Fridays.
-The Island's leading news website, Island Echo, was launched in May 2012 and now publishes in excess of 5,000 news articles a year.
-Other online news sources for the Isle of Wight include On the Wight.
+The main local newspaper purchased is the Isle of Wight County Press.
+Its circulation has declined over the years, estimated at 11,575 in 2024, especially after it was taken over by Newsquest in July 2017.
+In 2018 a new free newspaper was launched, the Isle of Wight Observer.

+On-line news websites include Island Echo, launched in May 2012, and On the Wight.

 The island has a local commercial radio station and a community radio station: commercial station Isle of Wight Radio has broadcast in the medium-wave band since 1990 and on 107.0 MHz (with three smaller transmitters on 102.0 MHz) FM since 1998, as well as streaming on the Internet.
 Community station Vectis Radio has broadcast online since 2010, and in 2017 started broadcasting on FM 104.6.
 The station operates from the Riverside Centre in Newport.
 The island is also covered by a number of local stations on the mainland, including the BBC station BBC Radio Solent broadcast from Southampton.
 The island's not-for-profit community radio station Angel Radio opened in 2007.
 Angel Radio began broadcasting on 91.5 MHz from studios in Cowes and a transmitter near Newport.

-The island has had community television stations in the past, first TV12 and then Solent TV from 2002 until its closure on 24 May 2007. iWight.tv is a local internet video news channel.
-The Isle of Wight is part of the BBC South region and the ITV Meridian region.

 Important broadcasting infrastructure includes Chillerton Down transmitting station with a mast that is the tallest structure on the island, and Rowridge transmitting station, which broadcasts the main television signal both locally and for most of Hampshire and parts of Dorset and West Sussex.